zephyrproject-rtos/zephyr/doc/reference/bluetooth/iso.rst

 Bluetooth Isochronous Channels
 ##############################

-The Bluetooth Isochronous channels :option:`CONFIG_BT_ISO` is a feature introduced in Bluetooth 5.2 core specification.
+The Bluetooth Isochronous channels :kconfig:`CONFIG_BT_ISO` is a feature introduced in Bluetooth 5.2 core specification.
 It can be used to create streams (e.g. audio) using either Connected Isochronous Stream (CIS) or Broadcast Isochronous Stream (BIS).